Selviniahh/EnterTheGungeonClone/docs/Reflection.md

 # Possible errors
 1. `error: no matching function for call to 'PopulateReflection'`
-    - `BOOST_DESCRIBE_CLASS` given for the type but not defined in `TypeRegistry.h` with `RegisterType` Track the error output to find the class that is not registered.
+    - `BOOST_DESCRIBE_CLASS` given for the type but not defined in `TypeRegistry.h` with `RegisterType`
+2. `error: no matching function for call to 'HasMembers'`
+   - Child class contains `BOOST_DESCRIBE_CLASS` but not the base class.
+The base class should also be defined with `BOOST_DESCRIBE_CLASS`
+Track the error output to find the class that is not registered.
 Example: `note: in instantiation of function template specialization 'ETG::TypeRegistry::RegisterType<ETG::AmmoCounter>' requested here`

 ___